 Most of the year, personal vehicles are only allowed on the road up to mile 15, but the park hosts a road lottery every year, allowing winners to drive as much of the road Denali Park Road as they wish.

-In this post, I’m going to share everything you need to know to visit Denali National Park in 2022.
+In this post, I’m going to share everything you need to know to visit Denali National Park.

 - Denali National Park Facts & Basic Info